 News trading: The world is awash with news alerts and breaking market information.
 Some sensitive financial assets, such as cryptocurrencies, typically respond to good or bad market news.
 If you learn how to craft a winning strategy around economic releases, company earnings or geopolitical events, you could do well with this type of trading.

-With day trading, the idea is to make use of price fluctuations or gaps in the market to make many small profits that accumulate due to the sheer number of orders the trader makes.
-This form of trading, sometimes also called “intraday trading,” requires a powerful online broker that can facilitate rapid execution with very few service failures.
+With day trading, the goal is to profit from price fluctuations or market gaps through many small trades.
+This form of trading, also called “intraday trading,” requires a strong online broker that can deliver rapid execution with few service failures.
 However, there is a downside to day trading, given the proliferation of investors who have entered the market with the intention of using this sometimes-controversial trading style to soak up liquidity and compromise the execution speed of slower investment styles.
 Some brokerage firms have limited or even banned day trading.

 In such a competitive environment, trading fees have fallen drastically over time.
 However, it is still possible to find a lot of variability among fee levels at different brokers.
 Most modern brokers have slashed their trading commissions on stocks and ETFs to $0.
 As a new trader, be sure to keep your eye on fee levels.